brooklynrail/brooklynrail-platform/content/people/aya-albakree.md

 ---
-name: Aya Albakree
+name: Aya Al-Bakree
 first_name: Aya
-last_name: Albakree
+last_name: Al-Bakree
 short_bio: "**Aya Al-Bakree** is a contemporary culture specialist with over 10 years of experience in the arts in Europe and Saudi Arabia.
 She is CEO of the new Thunaiyat Ad-Diriyah Foundation, chaired by Saudi Culture Minister Prince